bingeli1212/nitrile-preview/doc/DOC-diagram.md

 Currently only lines are recognized as legal boundaries for a space.
 In the future a Bezier curve or arc could also become part of a boundary.

+# The 'drawtextline' operation

+The 'drawtextline' is to draw a text along a line segment.
+The command line coordinates will be scanned for the presence of line segments, and will extra a label from the position to draw it on top of that line, depending on the orientation of the line segment.

+    drawtextline "Hello\\World" (0,0) [h:4] [v:4]

+# The 'drawpolyanglearc' operation

+The 'drawpolyanglearc' operation is to draw all the angles of a polyline encountered in the given path.
+Note that if the path is closed then the angle between the last point and the first point is also to be drawn.

+This operation will also be able to drawn angle label.
+If any of the angle is found to be exact 90 degrees, a square is to be drawn instead of the arc.

+    path tri = &triangle{(0,0),(4,0),(2,2)}
+    stroke &tri
+    drawpolyanglearc "1\\2\\3" &tri